 Ucluelet means “people of the safe harbour” in the indigenous Nuu-chah-nulth language.
 The longest leg of the Van Isle 360, a hopefully downwind sleigh ride of approximately 138 nm, from Winter Harbour to Ucluelet will bring the fleet into this very welcome safe harbour.
 The unpretentious, outgoing people who live here call it “Ukee” and so it is also known by the veterans of the race.

-The Royal Canadian Marine Search and Rescue Station 38 Long Beach Ucluelet will be on hand as they have been for the last 9 Van Isle 360 Races to offer assistance in any way possible and to escort the fleet safely into the Ucluelet small craft harbour.
+The Royal Canadian Marine Search and Rescue Station 38 Long Beach Ucluelet will be on hand as they have been since the inception of the Van Isle 360 in 1999 to offer assistance in any way possible and to escort the fleet safely into the Ucluelet small craft harbour.
 In calm conditions the shoals in the entrance usually present themselves as the rollers from Japan glide peacefully over the submerged reefs.
 In a blow, the entrance can take years off of the most veteran skipper and navigator as massive walls of green water and white spray crash against the shore.
 One only needs to look at the stunted vegetation and limb orientation on the trees to sense the awesome power of the mighty Pacific Ocean.

 The Ucluelet Chamber of Commerce will host a fabulous BBQ for the race participants at the Ucluelet Community Centre.